GLOBAL MARKETS-Shares slip, yields rise as market awaits a likely hawkish Fed | Headlines

 The impact of rising interest rates has crimped demand in U.S. housing as a resurgence in mortgage rates led homebuilding in August to plunge to more than a three year-low.
 The market has adjusted its outlook and removed a significant amount of rate cutting by the Fed next year due to two factors, said Joe LaVorgna, chief U.S. economist at SMBC Nikko Securities America Inc in New York.

 "One is fear that inflation, I think incorrectly, might remain sticky, especially with oil prices going higher.
 Now there's another concern, the potential wage negotiations with the auto workers that might be inflationary," he said.
-But job openings are weakening sharply as are people quitting, both good signs for lower employment costs, he said.
+But job openings are weakening sharply, a good sign for lower employment costs, he said.

 The yield on benchmark 10-year Treasury notes rose to 4.365%, a notch below the almost 16-year high of 4.366% reached on Aug.
-22. The two-year yield, which reflects interest rate expectations, rose 4.1 basis points to 5.105%.
+22. The two-year yield, which reflects interest rate expectations, rose 3 basis points to 5.094%.
 A jump in the annual pace of Canadian inflation due to rising gasoline prices helped feed expectations interest rates will stay higher for longer.
-Futures show the Fed will keep its overnight lending rates above the 5% mark until late July 2024.
+Futures show the Fed will keep its overnight lending rate above the 5% mark until late July 2024.

 Oil prices slid on Tuesday after hitting 10-month highs after investors took profits following three sessions of gains.
 U.S. crude futures settled down 28 cents at $91.20 a barrel, while Brent futures fell 9 cents to settle at $94.34 after retreating from the day's high of $95.96.